Who Can Apply

 - High rent – 40% or more of gross family income is spent on housing costs

 - Problems with the building – structural defects, water damage, pests, mold, insulation, wiring, lead, asbestos, unsafe neighborhood, lack of egress and storage, need for handicap accessibility

 - Number of bedrooms inadequate – dependent on age, number and gender of persons in household

 - Issues with Landlord – inadequate landlord maintenance

 - General family housing situations – leasing, tenants at will, renting with subsidy, eviction likely, living with friends or parents, family split up due to lack of housing, homelessness

-- Partner with Habitat to pay back a zero interest, 25-year mortgage
+- Partner with Habitat or bank to pay back a low-interest 25-year mortgage

 - Willingness to partner with Habitat for Humanity – Each family member over the age of 18 who will be living in the house is required to contribute 250 “sweat equity” hours toward the completion of the home.
 These hours can be accumulated by working alongside volunteers on construction, landscaping, site clean up, fundraising, and many other tasks.
 No construction skills are necessary.
 Most construction work takes place on Saturdays.